Acupuncture Carindale

 Acupuncturist – Chinese Medicine | Dry Needling |

-Chinese Medicine Board Australian (CMBA) Registered practitioners | Minimum competence standards are observed as registration is not required. |
+Chinese Medicine Board Australian (CMBA) Registered practitioners | There is no registration required.
+Therefore, minimum eligibility standards can or may not apply. |

-Mandatory continuing professional development for registration | No continuing professional development required. |
+Required continuing professional development for registration | No continuing professional development required. |

-Strict infection control standards | Unknown standards |
+Very strict infection control standards | Unknown standards |

-It is required to have professional indemnity insurance for acupuncture. | Dry needling and acupuncture may not be covered by all practitioners. |
+Professional indemnity insurance for acupuncture is mandatory | Dry needling and acupuncture may not be covered by all practitioners. |